Should I Replace Both Knees at Once?

 If exercise injections and physical therapy aren’t helping with knee pain your provider might suggest knee replacement as the next best step.

-Vikram Chatrath, MD, FACS, surgeon with Avera Orthopedics, considers each patient individually when providing advice on whether this is the best option.
+Seth Christensen, DO, Avera Orthopedics, considers each patient individually when providing advice on whether this is the best option.

-“Patient choice is the No. 1 factor,” said Chatrath.
+“Patient choice is the No. 1 factor,” said Christensen.
 “The patient must be generally healthy – no chronic conditions like diabetes, and they cannot be obese.
 They’re basically a person in good health who has two bad knees.”

 The benefits of doing the procedures at the same time are simple: